python/cpython/Doc/library/collections.rst

 .. attribute:: somenamedtuple._fields

-   Return a tuple of strings listing the field names.
+   Tuple of strings listing the field names.
 This is useful for introspection and for creating new named tuple types from existing named tuples.

 ::